DanNixon/VOCALOID_Announcer/README.md

 Tool for creating announcment sound files from VSQ files and an exported audio track.

-The various messages are defines in several VSQ files and split by the `converter` script using data in the JSON files to output a folder to be dropped into the radios SD card.

 ## To use

 1. Create/load a VSQ and export a WAV